 Fillmore - The greatest crime committed on this show is that it got cancelled too soon.
 Just imagine how much more could have been done with this show if it had lasted for more than 26 episodes?
 What characters could have returned and how much more crime drama could have been spoofed?
 This was truly a show that was just too good to last.
 But at least it was a great show while it lasted.

 Thundercats - The 2011 revival of this 80's cartoon show had everything going for it.
 Stellar animation, great designs, a solid voice cast, and an epic feel.
-All that was spoiled by those pampered princes!
+All spoiled by those pampered princes!

 W.I.T.C.H - The comics Jumped the Shark when the writers changed.
 And that included the original creators!
 Suddenly we saw Prince Phobos, he had a plan that was not hinted at before, Elyon was rushed to the side of good, and Caleb was introduced as a forced love interest.
 Such potential went to waste and it only got worse as the issues and story arcs went on.
 The animated series was never all that good to start with, being something to watch more for characters than story, but the way it ended up a flop that concluded on an anticlimatic letdown of a finale just reinforced the letdown.